usnistgov/ppdiffuse/README.md

 # ppdiffuse
-Web-based (html and javascript) calculators for voltage-driven transport of polypeptides in nanopores
+Web-based (html and javascript) calculator for voltage-driven transport of polypeptides in nanopores

-Run calculator now (./ppdiffuse.html)
+Run calculator (./ppdiffuse.html)